 Ribbon Bar Arrangements Menu

 This pane in the Ribbon Bar is now inoperative.
 The View Mode box was made invisible in Release 1.5, and the Time Scale was previously made non-functional.
-The user has inidicated that this pane can be removed from the Ribbon Bar.
+The user has indicated that this pane can be removed from the Ribbon Bar.

 Pending Appointments